Updated: Posted on

 Other popular travel money cards

-Aside of the Top 5 travel money cards, there are many more options to consider.
-These include well known brands such as the Commonwealth Bank and Travelex and less known services like Up Bank and Revolut.
+Aside of the travel money cards listed above, there are many more options to consider.
+These include well known brands such as the Commonwealth Bank and ANZ travel card and less known services like Up Bank and Bendigo Bank.

 Here is a rundown of their best features, fees and available currencies: